About Open Arizona

 In October 2023, the Press began a long-term project to add works to Open Arizona that have been available for download on sites such as the University of Arizona Libraries’ Campus Repository or Knowledge Unlatched.

+All University of Arizona Press titles are thoroughly peer reviewed prior to publication following the Association of University Presses Best Practices for Peer Review.
 As of October 2023, the Press has made 112 projects freely available on Open Arizona as open-access ebooks.

 About the University of Arizona Press